snowplow/documentation/docs/understanding-your-pipeline/entities/index.md

 This structure is an example of what we call _self-describing JSON_ — a JSON object with a `schema` and a `data` field.

-In the data warehouse, each type of entity gets its own column (or its own table, in case of Redshift).
+In the data warehouse, each type of entity gets its own column (or its own table, in the case of Redshift).
 There is no difference between how out-of-the-box and custom entities are stored.
-See the [structure of Snowplow data](/docs/understanding-your-pipeline/canonical-event/index.md#entities-contexts) for more information.
+See the [structure of Snowplow data](/docs/understanding-your-pipeline/canonical-event/index.md#entities) for more information.

 ## Out-of-the-box entities